 Images are powerful in defining reality

 for the viewer.
 The pervasive Christianization of the Jewish Jesus in classical artworks fed the illusion that Jesus was of a different religion and ethnicity than the others-the Jews-when in fact they were all Semites of the same Jewish faith.
 To emphasize the false distinction, Jews were depicted in classical artworks as dark and menacing.
 See Peter Paul Reubens’ Tribute Money (1512) and Albrecht Durer’s sixteenth-century painting Christ Among the Doctors (Pharisees).
-By adding the charge of “Christ Killers” to this distorted ad ugly imagery, Church leaders sought to forge a final separation between Judaism and Christianity.
+By adding the charge of “Christ Killers” to this distorted and ugly imagery, Church leaders sought to forge a final separation between Judaism and Christianity.

 The divide between the two faiths

-The goal of this web site
+The goal of the exhibit

 Dr. Bernard Starr on Cycles Radio:

 described below is to help close the false divide between Christians and Jews, a divide that artworks helped foster.
 In doing so, art, perhaps inadvertently, contributed to anti-Semitism by casting the two religions in opposition and conflict, when, in fact, they have a common foundation and heritage.

 will be a display of new renditions of some of the most famous Medieval and Renaissance representations of Jesus, his family and followers.
 These new versions, shown alongside the originals, will put Jesus' Jewish heritage back in the picture and thus show two sides of the Jesus story and legacy: Jesus the dedicated practicing Jew and Jesus the Jew who inspired the creation of a new religion, Christianity.
 The exhibit is also open to, and will include, other art forms and creations that integrate the two themes of Christianity and Judaism represented by the persona of Jesus.

 This planned exhibit received an important boost